krmbzds/stars/README.md

 ## Vue

+- [nicely/saas-simulation](https://github.com/nicely/saas-simulation) - Everything that you need to see what's going on for your saas business
 - [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.

 ## Zig